iamageo/flutter_samples/README.md

 <img src="https://user-images.githubusercontent.com/26925002/154329249-3f19fc4e-5943-47b8-9372-dbe6326a0973.gif" align="right" width="32%"/>

-Esse projeto é capaz de criar e salvar um alarme.
+This project register alarm

 Tech stack & Open-source libraries
-- `Material Design`: Refinamento da interface e componentes.
+- `Material Design`: Refinement of the interface and components.
-- `sqflite`: para manipular um banco de dados SQLite.
+- `sqflite`: to manipulate a SQLite database.
-- `async/await`: Para utilizar chamadas assíncronas.
+- `async/await`: To use asynchronous calls.
-- `ListView`: Para gerenciar os itens inseridos no SQLite em lista na abas de Alarme.
+- `ListView`: To manage the items entered in SQLite in the list below Alarm.
-- `Provider`: Para distribuir e controlar os widgets do menu lateral.
+- `Provider`: To distribute and control side menu widgets.
-- `Local Notifications`: Para mostrar notificações locais do Alarme.
+- `Local Notifications`: to show local alarm notifications.
-- `DottedBorder`: Para criar bordas pontilhadas na adição de alarme.
+- `DottedBorder`: To create dotted borders when adding alarm.